-Oh, Bologna: as the capital of the Emilia-Romagna region in Italy and a foodie paradise, there are dozens of things to do in Bologna to captivate you during your visit (and yes, many of them are related to stuffing your face).
+Oh, beautiful Bologna: as the capital of the Emilia-Romagna region and a foodie paradise, there are dozens of things to do in Bologna, Italy to captivate you during your visit (and yes, many of them are related to stuffing your face).

 Stop by the Piazza Maggiore.